tinacms/tina-starter-grande/content/posts/test-post.md

 7. A high-yield checking or savings account for on-hand funds (basically just to avoid inflation).
 8. An app to split expenses with friends and family members (no need to bring complicated receipt math into the next decade).

 I have an app, website, or service covering all of the above items and can vouch it has made me more confident in my financial decision-making.
 It has also helped pad my wallet a little bit over the last few years.
-Se
+S